vilmosz/ecc/README.md

-# University of London International Programmes<br/>CO3326 Computer Security 2016-17<br/>Coursework assignment 1
+# University of London International Programmes<br/>CO3326 Computer Security 2016-17

+## Coursework assignment 1

 __IMPORTANT:__ all students will receive an email containing a unique set of numbers to use for this coursework.
 If you do not receive this email, please check your spam folder, before emailing us at: (intcomp@gold.ac.uk)

 The aim of this coursework is to show evidence of an understanding of what Elliptic Curve Cryptography (ECC) is, how it works and why it is considered secure.